Feline calicivirus: Treatment and prevention

 Quarantine is best for control of FCV in catteries and kennels.
 However, FCV is very contagious, and latently infected cats will continue to shed viruses, so complete control is difficult.
 An outbreak of VS-FCV at a humane society in Missouri in 2007 led to the euthanasia of the entire cat population (almost 200 cats) to contain it.
 FCV may survive several days to weeks in a dry environment and longer in a cooler, wet environment.
 Quaternary ammonium compounds are not thought to be completely effective, but a 1:32 dilution of household bleach used with a detergent and sufficient contact time does seem to kill the virus.

+Potential future antivirals

 Herbal extracts as a source of compounds with an antiviral activity has attracted significant attention recently.
 Two researches independently published in 2016 screened a library of natural chemicals against FCV.
 The first one showed that Theaflavin and its derivatives but not Kaempferol significantly inhibited entry of FCV into cells.
 On the contrary, authors of the second article claimed that kaempherol showed anti-FCV activity, but theaflavin treatment was insufficient.
 This striking difference may be (at least partially) explained by differences in testing conditions.
 Indeed, further studies of activity, as well as molecular mechanisms of action, needed.

+In early 2026, Japanese researchers published a study of 52 cats with feline chronic gingivostomatitis (stomatitis), all treated with a medication containing moxifloxacin and molnupiravir.
+Of these 52 cats, 22 had already had tooth extraction before starting the medication.
+Physical signs (weight, appetite, activity level, grooming behaviour, ptyalism, erythema) were monitored at various time points throughout the study, and all physical signs showed statistically significant improvements with the use of the medication, regardless of whether the cats had prior tooth extraction.